 See the video below for my adventures at Fisher Direct, where I sorted, tubed, and shipped lobster.

 After all that work, it was time for a lobster dinner.

 Let’s Eat Lobster on Nova Scotia’s South Shore: Fo’c’sle Tavern

 The final stop in my lobster experience is Fo’c’sle Tavern in Chester, Nova Scotia.
-Chef Scott Yourden taught me how to deconstruct a lobster and enjoy the bounty of the ocean.
+Chef Scott Yourden taught me how to deconstruct a lobster and enjoy the ocean’s bounty.

-If you are cooking a lobster at home, be sure to remove the rubber bands from the claws before dropping the lobster in the pot, or your lobster will taste like rubber.
+Piper’s Pro Planning: If you are cooking a lobster at home, be sure to remove the rubber bands from the claws before dropping the lobster in the pot, or your lobster will taste like rubber.
 To do so without injury, use one hand to hold the lobster with the lobster claws crisscrossed and the other to remove the bands.
-Then drop the lobster in the pot.
+Then, drop the lobster in the pot.

 This video will come in handy whether you order a whole lobster in a restaurant or cook one yourself at home.
 Learn from Chef Scott Youden how to break down a whole lobster for your dining pleasure.